jtyr/gbt/README.md

-If you are using ZSH together with some shell framework (e.g. [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh)), your shell is processing a fair amount of shell scripts upon ever prompt appearence.
+If you are using ZSH together with some shell framework (e.g. [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh)), your shell is processing a fair amount of shell scripts upon ever prompt appearance.
 You can speed up your shell by removing the framework dependency from your configuration and replacing it with GBT and a [simple ZSH configuration](https://gist.github.com/jtyr/be0e6007bd22c9d51e8702a70430d116#file-zshrc-L1-L43).